I have some writing tips I’d like to share.

 The hero must face something real for the whole story to feel as if it exists.
 There needs to be something more than “Oh, that bad guy over there is evil, and we need to stop him.”

 7) Compare yourself to the writer you were yesterday.

-As a new writer, comparing yourself to writers that have already published is worthless.
+As a new writer, comparing yourself to writers who have already published is worthless.
 Some writers waste their days, pretending to be something they’re not.
 They compare themselves to this vision of someone who’s already mastered the field, which can hurt their self-esteem and writing abilities.
 Though, in fact, writers need to be unique and creative to be heard.